oz/cyprio.net/wtf/2012-10-20-im-a-pink-europoid.md

 ---
-title: I'm a pink europoid
+title: "I'm a pink europoid"
 ---

 I was filling immigration papers in Mexico, when I was asked for my "race".
 I